hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 Where no identifier slice is included in a profile, there is no expectation that a specific identifier type is supported and the section on [Must Support - Complex Elements](general-requirements.html#must-support---complex-elements) applies.

 Where one or more identifier types are supported:
-- AU Core Responders **SHALL** correctly populate the identifier element with identifiers from at least one supported identifier type where an identifier of that type is known, or any identifier type when an identifier is known but it is not one of the supported identifier types.
+- AU Core Responders **SHALL** correctly populate the identifier element with identifiers from at least one supported identifier type where an identifier of that type is known, or any other identifier type when an identifier is known but it is not one of the supported identifier types.
 - AU Core Requesters **SHALL** accept resources without error if the identifier element is present and contains any identifier type allowed by the element definition.

 The table below provides a list of AU Core profile elements with one or more supported identifier types.